 Congress has the duty to hold Commissioner Koskinen accountable for failing to live up to his obligations of service to the American people.
 As even President Obama has said, we must help restore confidence going forward.

-Republican Jim Jordan represents Ohio's Fourth District in the U.S. House of Representatives.
-He serves as subcommittee chairman of the House Oversight and Government Reform Committee.
+Republican Jim Jordan represents Ohio's Fourth District in the U.S. House of Representatives and is a member of the House Judiciary Committee and the House Oversight and Government Reform Committee.

 Republican Ron DeSantis represents Florida's 6th district in the U.S. House of Representatives